kkadusic/vehicle-service-app/README.md

-# Vehicle Technical Service
+# Vehicle Service App

-Cross-platform JavaFX desktop application for vehicle technical service.
+This repository contains a cross-platform JavaFX desktop application for technical vehicle service.
+Other used tools are SQLite database, JasperReports, Java ResourceBundle (for internationalization), and Maven.

 ![rpr-projekat-app-screenshots](https://user-images.githubusercontent.com/44180058/128631541-dc526a45-0487-4ac8-a485-b8e9eeaab925.jpeg)